bedrocklinux/bedrocklinux-website/markdown/index.md

 Bedrock Linux
 =============

-## {id="0.7.22-released"} Bedrock Linux 0.7.22 released
-<small>2021-07-28</small>

-A point update has been released for 0.7.
-To update to it, run `{class="rcmd"} brl update` as root.

-- Added code to handle errant program clearing modules.dep
-- Fixed brl-fetch debian for bullseye
-- Fixed hijacked GRUB theme handling
-- Fixed resolv.conf on some distros

 ~+Bedrock Linux~x is a meta Linux distribution which allows users to mix-and-match components from other, typically incompatible distributions.
 ~+Bedrock~x integrates these components into one largely cohesive system.